Right to Information

 1.3.2 Final decision making authority

-Director, CMLRE/Secretary, MoES/Minister-in-Charge, MoES, New Delhi
+Head of Department, CMLRE/Secretary, MoES/Minister-in-Charge, MoES, New Delhi

 1.3.3 Related provision, Acts, rules etc

-As per the rules and guidelines issued by GOI and approved by the MoES (Manual of Office Procedures, GFR Rule 2017, RTI rules etc.)
+As per the rules and guidelines issued by GOI and approved by the MoES (Manual of office Procedures, GFR Rule 2017, RTI rules etc.).

 Department of Expenditure